CuriousTommy/SwiftBinaryParser/README.md

 ## How To Use

 You create the class that represents the structure of the data you want to parse.
-Make sure you inherit from ParseStruct
+Make sure you inherit from ParseClass
 ```
-class TemplateStruct: ParseStruct {
+class TemplateStruct: ParseClass {
     var magic = ParseStaticStringUTF8(size: 4)
     var header = ParseInt<UInt8>()
     var age = ParseInt<UInt8>()